sumeetsk/xdrive/readme.md

 * can be mounted when instance created (volume cannot)
 * can be attached in any availability_zone (volume is in one zone and instance would need to be in same zone)

+#### Differences to fastai AMI
+* Uses python3
+* Uses nvidia version 7.5
+* Notebook config and notebooks are on /v1 outside the container